ffissore/geoip-rs/README.md

 [![Latest version](https://img.shields.io/crates/v/geoip-rs.svg)](https://crates.io/crates/geoip-rs)
 [![Build Status](https://travis-ci.com/ffissore/geoip-rs.svg?branch=master)](https://travis-ci.com/ffissore/geoip-rs)

 geoip-rs is a geoip service: it provides geographical information about the calling or the specified IP address.
+It supports both IPV4 and IPV6.

 When called with no query params, it resolves the calling IP address.
 For example: https://api.geoip.rs